kragen/dernocua/text/energy-autonomous-computing.md

 computational power.
 See also file `microlisp.md` for thoughts on how to design a software environment for such a computer.

+In particular, it seems like with Sharp Memory LCDs, several of Ambiq’s new line of subthreshold microcontrollers, amorphous solar panels, and supercaps, you should be able to do a low-resolution black-and-white GUI on the order of what you could do on a PowerMac 7100, SPARC 5, or 486DX2/66, without a battery, on 0.5 mW, with an average write bandwidth to your SD card of some 10 kilobytes per second (say, 10 megabytes per second at an 0.1% duty cycle).
+You could run a Web browser and PDF viewer, though not DHTML apps like Slack and Fecebutt, because it would only have a few megabytes of RAM across all the CPUs, and PDFs might be difficult to read at the low resolution of the screen.
+The whole computer might weigh 100 grams.

+It would take a week to discharge when not in sunlight, but need only an hour or so of sunlight per day, or a few seconds of being plugged in, to stay fully charged.
+By scaling the clock frequency of the CPUs and turning more of them on, within a few milliseconds you could scale up to a billion instructions per second (comparable to a turn-of-the-millennium Pentium III or iMac G4, or an iPad 2 from 02011, or the original Raspberry Pi), though this would be limited by your available energy, since it would use close to 50 milliwatts.

 Computation needs
 -----------------